 Elementary School Fears

 Elementary kids may scream and run around in dramatic parodies of actual fear when faced with something that makes them uncomfortable, such as a person in an Easter Bunny body suit.
-Some (boys especially) will laugh and attempt to attack the “bunny”; true to their Lord of the Flies instincts.
+Some (boys especially) will laugh and attempt to attack said bunny.

 Nothing says “I like you, but I’m scared to tell you” like pulling a girl’s hair or calling a boy names.
 This is just how they are dealing with those fears.